PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 ## Create AWS Account and IAM Account

-AWS account allow us to manage AWS from Web Console.
-Amazon IAM enable us to manage AWS from command line interface.

-We need to create an IAM user with sufficient privilege to create kubernetes cluster on AWS.
+Under each AWS account, we can create multiple [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) users.
+This allows us to grant some privileges to each IAM user and to create/operate AWS clusters as an IAM user.

 To sign up an AWS account, please follow